 Liu Sheng sees the paths between the worlds and hears the whispers of the dead, a gift which LoPan prizes greatly.

 The creature know as the Yeren seems to be part beast, part demon.
 A ferocious monster, it is however utterly in thrall to LoPan, and acts as a loyal hound, constantly watchful for any threats to it's beloved master.
 It haunts the halls of it's masters home, carrying off any intruders it finds to it's dark, stinking den, there to be consumed at leisure.

 There are many other units to be added to the army once LoPan's unit is complete.
-The floating guardians, hopping vampires, the three storms and the mighty Xing Tian.
+The hopping vampires, terracotta warrior cavalry, the three storms and the mighty Xing Tian.
 Watch this space.